benbalter/benbalter.github.com/_posts/2023-01-13-great-extended-leave-documents.md

 description: This is the template I use to prepare for an extended leave (or to hand off responsibilities as I transition to a new role).
 ---

 I recently came back from an extended leave to find several of my colleagues asking to copy my "leave doc" for their own planned leaves.
 Having transitioned roles within GitHub now a number of times over the years, I'm no stranger to temporarily or permanently handing off work, and have evolved a preferred format I use to ensure business continuity during the transition.
-I'm sharing it here in case it's helpful for planning your own leave.
+In service of ["everything should have a URL"](https://ben.balter.com/2015/11/12/why-urls/), I'm sharing my leave template here in case it's helpful for planning your own leave.

 ## Sections to include